reviver1z/TMDBwebDevApp/README.md

-# TMDB PROJECT USING: html,css,javascript(the Core).php,sq(DataBase Update).ajax (Technique:Fetches etc).
-Using Libraries: BootStrap,jQuery,sweetAlert.
+# TMDB PROJECT: USING: html,css,javascript(the Core).php,sq(DataBase Update).ajax (Technique:Fetches etc).
+USING LIBRARIES: BootStrap,jQuery,sweetAlert.

 THE PROJECT:
 "It will consist of 2 screens.